I've Seen a Way: Reception

 In a June round-up of the best albums of 2023, Stereogum placed this at 46, with critic James Rettig writing that "tracks rise and fall unexpectedly, and amid the twisted and turned and pulse-poundingly mangled sounds, an environment starts to emerge — one filled with clanging and clamor and a devilish cool".
-Editors at Pitchfork chose this as the 20th best album of 2023.
-In The Guardian, this was ranked the 44th best album of 2023.
-Editors at Pitchfork included this in their list of the 37 best rock albums of 2023. musicOMHs round-up of the year's best albums rated this number 30.
+Editors at Pitchfork chose this as the 20th best album of 2023, and included it on their list of the 37 best rock albums of 2023.
+In The Guardian, this was ranked the 44th best album of 2023. musicOMHs round-up of the year's best albums rated this number 30.
 Editors at Spin included this among the albums of the year.
 Editors at online retailer Qobuz included this on their list of the best rock albums of 2023.
 Editors at BrooklynVegan included this on their list of the 55 best albums of 2023 and this was also included in the 40 best independent albums of 2023 in the Indie Basement department.
 At Under the Radar, this was rated the 92nd best album of 2023.